Target on the defensive after removing LGBTQ+-themed products

 There are close to 500 anti-LGBTQ+ bills that have gone before state legislatures since the start of this year, according to the American Civil Liberties Union.
 At least 17 states have enacted laws restricting or banning gender-affirming care for transgender minors, though judges have temporarily blocked their enforcement in some states.

-Target declined on Wednesday to say which items were being pulled.
+Target declined on Wednesday to say which items it was pulling from its stores.
 But “tuck friendly” women’s swimsuits, which allow trans women who have not had gender-affirming operations to conceal their private parts, were among Target’s Pride items that garnered the most attention.
 Designs by Abprallen, a London-based company that designs and sells occult- and satanic-themed LGBTQ+ clothing and accessories, have also created backlash.

 The controversy at Target has been exacerbated by several misleading videos circulating online.
 In some, people falsely claimed the retailer was selling “tuck-friendly” bathing suits for kids.